sebastian-mora/ruse_website/blogs/brainfuck-interpreter/index.md

 ## Parse

-Brainfuck is so simple that the parser looks pretty similar to the Lexer but with some extra twists.
-The parser creates a flat list of `Operations` that will be given to the interpreter.
+Brainfuck is simple so parser looks similar to the Lexer but with some extra twists.
+The parser creates a flat list of `Operations` that will be given to the interpreter to run.

 ```go
 type Operation struct {